Do yourself a favor and save a ton of money by purchasing a slightly used car!

 Figure out roughly what the vehicle you want is going for on the used and dealer markets.
 Heck, you can even check ‘Sold’ listings when searching on eBay to see what people previously paid there.
 By checking all different pricing information sources, you will know the rough range and the bare minimum for each vehicle.

 Your goal is to get a top-quality model of the car you want at the bottom-end of its pricing range.
 That way, any repair issue that comes up will not suddenly make your purchase a huge mistake.
 You might even get out ahead in a few years if you sell off the vehicle and turn towards better financing options on something newer.

 It is always good to know your financing is ready to go; bad credit loans are almost always pre-approved, but getting them actually approved is a different story.
 So once you know which lender you want to deal with, please get in contact with them to figure out exactly what you can borrow.

 At this time, make sure all the specifics of the contract are hammered out.
 You do not want to get screwed over by hidden fees.

 Warning: Shadow leasing is NOT the same as buying a vehicle with a bad credit loan, and many of these vehicles are in sub-par condition.
 Under no circumstances should this be seen as a viable alternative; with a bad credit auto loan, at least you can pay it off without paying twice or three times the vehicles’ worth!

-Once you have a short list of vehicles to consider and you know what you can borrow, its now time to reach out and see which vehicle you actually want.
+Once you have a shortlist of vehicles to consider and you know what you can borrow, it’s now time to reach out and see which car you actually want.